cyberparra/ScarabotEDU/README.md

 ## Remote radio control

-ScaraBot Evo can be remote-controlled by a second microbit, the ScaraBot Radio Controller, through radio frequency communication.
+ScaraBot Evo can be remote-controlled by a second microbit, the **ScaraBot Radio Controller**, through radio frequency communication.
 The **ScaraBot Radio Controller** is like a joypad and depending by how you move it, it sends specifics radio commands to the ScaraBot Evo Robot; for instance: if you roll-down the ScaraBot Radio Controller, it sends the "forward" message to ScaraBot EVO robot.

+In order to use the ScaraBot in the _radio-controlled mode_ you need to:
+1. upload [this ScaraBotEvo.hex code](https://github.com/cyberparra/Scarabotevo/blob/master/microbit-ScarabotEvo.hex) into ScaraBot EVO Robot
+2. upload [this ScaraBotController.hex code ](https://github.com/cyberparra/Scarabotevo/blob/master/microbit-ScarabotController.hex) into ScaraBot Radio Contoller

 ## Programming